tournesol-app/tournesol/README.md

 <h3>Prerequisites</h3>

-1. Make sure that Python 3 is installed.

-2. Install Firefox version 84.0.1:
+1. Install Firefox version 84.0.1:

    To check the version of Firefox: